-- enabling us to continue to attract and retain the services of key service providers who would be eligible to receive awards under the 2022 Plan; - aligning participants' interests with stockholders' interests through incentives that are based upon the performance of our common stock; - motivating participants, through equity incentive awards, to achieve long-term growth in our business, in addition to short-term financial performance; and - providing a long-term stock incentive program that is competitive as compared to other companies with whom we compete for talent.
+- enabling us to continue to attract and retain the services of key service providers who would be eligible to receive awards under the 2022 Plan: - aligning participants' interests with stockholders' interests through incentives that are based upon the performance of our common stock; - motivating participants, through equity incentive awards, to achieve long-term growth in our business, in addition to short-term financial performance; and - providing a long-term stock incentive program that is competitive as compared to other companies with whom we compete for talent

 We currently grant stock-based incentive awards to our employees, consultants, advisors, and directors (collectively, "Participants") under the 2014 Plan.
 After its original adoption in 2014, the 2014 Plan was subsequently amended and the last such amendment (which included an increase in shares available to be granted under the 2014 Plan) was approved by our stockholders in 2018.
 If stockholders approve the 2022 Plan, then the 2022 Plan will become effective on the date of approval (the "Effective Date") and no further awards will be granted under the 2014 Plan.
-If stockholders do not approve the 2022 Plan, then the 2014 Plan subject to its maximum share limit and its expiration date.
+If stockholders do not approve the 2022 Plan, then the 2014 Plan will remain in place as-is and awards can continue to be granted under the 2014 Plan subject to its maximum share limit and its expiration date.
 Regardless of whether the 2022 Plan is approved by our stockholders, awards that are outstanding under the 2014 Plan will continue to remain outstanding pursuant to their terms and conditions.
-If the 2022 Plan is approved by our stockholders, then (a) shares of common stock underlying awards granted under the 2014 Plan or our 2007 Stock Incentive Plan that expire, terminate or are otherwise forfeited on or after the Effective Date will become available for issuance under the 2014 Plan as of the end of the day on the date before the Effective Date will become available for issuance under the 2014 Plan as of the end of the day on the date before the Effective Date will become available for issuance (a) and (b) is 6,903,270.
+If the 2022 Plan is approved by our stockholders, then (a) shares of common stock underlying awards granted under the 2014 Plan or our 2007 Stock Incentive Plan that expire, terminate or are otherwise forfeited on or after the Effective Date will become available for issuance under the 2022 Plan, and (b) shares of common stock that are unissued under the 2014 Plan and not subject to an outstanding award granted under the 2014 Plan as of the end of the day on the date before the Effective Date will become available for issuance under the 2022 Plan; provided that the aggregate number of shares that may be subject to awards granted under the 2022 Plan resulting from clause (a) and (b) is 6,919,457.